 “Data reporting initiatives like this one are an important part of the process – we use this information to identify potential trouble spots and design better processes to protect our patients.
 It is part of our never-ending efforts to make our care safer and better.
 As useful as this data is, no single report should be used to judge the overall quality of care in New Jersey or the performance of a single facility.
 This report is just one piece of an array of available healthcare information,” stated Robert Coates, MD, Vice President of Medical Affairs at Hunterdon Medical Center.
 Dr. Coates went on to say, “We encourage consumers to learn all they can about patient safety and quality healthcare.
 Hospital websites, word of mouth from friends and neighbors, and the opinions of a trusted physician or nurse are also valuable resources.”

 For more information on the Hospital Performance Report visit www.nj.gov/health/hpr

-Hunterdon Healthcare offers an array of educational events, including childbirth, healthy living and fitness classes.LEARN MORE
+Hunterdon Health offers an array of educational events and classes including maternity, healthy living, CPR, mental health and support groups.LEARN MORE

 Health and Wellness Centers